sikthehedgehog/indigo/README.md

 currently in early stages of development so don't expect much.
 You can take a look at the screenshots in the `screenshots` directory!

-If you want to emulate it, you can try using BlastEm (and make sure the second port has a mouse), other emulators may or may not work.
+If you want to emulate it, you can try using BlastEm (see `docs/using_blastem`), other emulators may or may not work.

 ## System requirements